sebschlicht/HandballTickerStream/HandballTickerStream.md

 #### InjuryPhaseEndItem

-The sub type has to be `injury` so the stream item will be considered a phase end due to an injury of a player.
+The sub type of the phase end item has to be `injury` so it will be considered a phase end due to an injury of a player.

     {
         ...